 Unlike many common cooking oils, it contains natural antioxidants like carotenoids (which the body turns into vitamin A) and vitamin E, including a rare form called tocotrienols.

-These nutrients support eye health, and the immune system, and help protect the body’s cells.
+These nutrients support eye health, the immune system, and help protect the body’s cells.
 Red palm oil also has a mix of both saturated and unsaturated fats, making it a stable oil for cooking.

 In this article, we’ll take a closer look at the nutritional profile of red palm oil, explain what makes it special, and show how it can be a healthy addition to your meals when used in moderation.